-Furthermore, when it comes to addressing specific issues or struggles in your business, it is widely said that the best advice oftentimes comes from someone who isn’t involved in your business, because they can approach the problem with fresh eyes.
+Furthermore, when it comes to addressing specific issues or struggles in your business, it is widely said that the best advice often times comes from someone who isn’t involved in your business, because they can approach the problem with fresh eyes.
 The same thought holds true here.
 You may discover a new idea or way of doing business from a session that’s not directly relatable to your company.
 Think about your specific company tactics and your overall entrepreneurial goals before you schedule out your week!

 Map Out Your Session Locations

-The sessions for this event are happening throughout the central business district of Denver.
+The sessions for this event are happening throughout the downtown district of Denver.
 Keep track of which locations you’ll be going to at each time.
 Whether you write out a list or save the locations in the maps app on your phone, your preparedness will help you stick to your schedule (and show up on time)!

 Also, keep your session distances in mind when prepping for Denver Startup Week.
-You don’t want to schedule back to back sessions in different areas as you’ll end up having to commute and will undoubtedly walk in more than 20 minutes late for your next session.
+You don’t want to schedule back to back sessions in different areas as you’ll end up having to commute and will undoubtedly make you walk in more than 20 minutes late for your next session.
 (Awkward!)
-If you’re going to be walking back and forth throughout the business district you’ll want clothing and shoes that can keep up with you.
+If you’re going to be walking back and forth throughout downtown you’ll want clothing and shoes that can keep up with you.
 Similarly, take a peek at the weather each morning before you leave the house in case an umbrella or jacket might come in handy.
 When we prepare for Denver Startup Week, we plan on being out of the office the entire day (off-site and offline!) to make the most of all of the free sessions.